ejp-rd-vp/query-builder-catalogue-directory/README.md

 - `cd catalogueDirectory`
 - `npm i` to install missing dependencies.
-- `node catalogueDirectory.js` to start the catalogue directory server.
+- `node catalogueDirectory.js` to start the Web-Service.
-- The portal will be available at http://localhost:3000.
+- The portal will be available at http://localhost:3001.

 ## Used Libraries